jdcalvin/error_tracking/README.md

 ABOUT
 =====

-This application is intended for companies that do large scale production, and utilize qa/qc review of thier products, or with some modifications could easily be utilized as a survey application.
+This is an example enterprise level application built with rails.
+It is intended for companies that do large scale production, and utilize qa/qc review of thier products, or with some modifications could easily be utilized as a survey application.
 For more information visit the applications [about page](http://afternoon-springs-2374.herokuapp.com/about)

 Setup
 -----